• Skip to primary navigation

 Before moving onto the recipe, another recipe with Swiss chard and quinoa is this vegan Swiss chard recipe that sautés chard with quinoa, lemon, capers, and olives.

-This comforting gratin features colorful Rainbow Swiss chard.
+This comforting casserole features colorful Rainbow Swiss chard.
 The addition of cooked quinoa and ricotta make it a filling, delicious vegetarian meal.

 Course: Vegetarian Main Dish